conan1.jpg

 Loading table...

-After testing different spreads across all major content types, the most consistent advice is to pick one damage attribute (Strength or Agility, not both), invest enough Vitality to survive sustained fights, and then fill Grit to the first meaningful stamina threshold before going anywhere else.
+After testing different spreads across all major content types, the most consistent approach is to pick one damage attribute (Strength or Agility, not both), invest enough Vitality to survive sustained fights, and then fill Grit to the first meaningful stamina threshold before going anywhere else.

 What are the best builds for different playstyles?